docknetwork/planning/spec/0003-schema.md

   }

-  // Serializes the object using `getSerializedSchemaDetail` and then signs it using the given
+  // Serializes the object using `getSerializedBlob` and then signs it using the given
   // polkadot-js pair.
 The object will be updated with key `signature`.
 Repeatedly calling it will
   // keep resetting the `signature` key sign(pair) {

   }

-  // Serializes to JSON for sending to the node.
+  // Serializes to JSON for sending to the node, as `Blob`.
 A full DID is converted to the
   // hex identifier and signature object is converted to the enum toJSON() {
   }

   // Check that the given JSON schema is compliant with JSON schema spec mentioned in RFC static function validateSchema(json) {
+  }

+  /**
+    Get schema from from the chain using the given id, by querying the blob storage.
+    Accepts a full blob id like blob:dock:0x... or just the hex identifier and the `DockAPI` object.
+    The returned schema would be formatted as specified in the RFC (including author DID, schema id) or an error is returned if schema is not found on the chain or in JSON format.
+  */
+  async static function getSchema(id, dockApi) {
   }
 }
 ```